-This is a sponsored post by FPSC, however the views and opinions expressed represent my own and I only work with brands & products that I trust and have tried out personally.
+This is a sponsored post by FPSC, however the views and opinions expressed represent my own.

 Did you know that 4 in 10 Canadians believe that they would run out of money in less than a month if they lost their primary source of income?
 That number may sound high, but after the Financial Planning Standards Council conducted an extensive survey, they did in fact find that 40% of Canadians don’t have a substantial emergency fund.

 If that weren’t worrisome enough, they also found that 1 in 5 Canadians said their savings would only last them one week.
 So essentially, 1 in 5 Canadians are living close to a paycheque-to-paycheque lifestyle.

 In my mind, this has a lot to do with the lack of financial education and awareness in Canada.
 So it’s no surprise that FPSC’s survey also found that 2 in 5 Canadians worry about their money once a day if not constantly.

 These are some scary and disheartening statistics I know, and although it does show in black and white how much work still needs to be done as far as financial literacy goes, the silver lining is this is all fixable.
 It’s why I’m so passionate about blogging about personal finance and sharing inspirational interviews on my podcast — I truly believe that anyone can fix their financial situation if they really want to.

 If you’ll notice, the key words here are “really want to.”
 If you don’t have a good enough reason to do something, you won’t.
 How many of us have tried to lose weight only to get a gym membership but never use it?
 How many of us have complained about our jobs but haven’t done anything to find another one or upgrade our skills?
 Unless we have a strong enough reason to break our current patterns, change is almost impossible.

 Go Find Your “Why”

 The other night I was talking with my husband and he shared how he hoped to make more money this year compared to last year.